Center for CBT

 At the Center for CBT, we don’t believe in cookie-cutter solutions.
 Rather, we offer a wide variety of treatment options tailored to your child’s specific needs.
 Experience has demonstrated the importance of working as a team with the individuals and families we serve.
 Therefore, we encourage you to share your thoughts, feelings and opinions while we work together to meet the needs of your family.

 In addition to traditional office visits at our Center, we observe children in the school setting and speak with their teachers and other school personnel.
 We collaborate with pediatricians, psychiatrists, neurologists, and other professionals that comprise your child’s treatment team to ensure that your child’s needs are being met.
-Frequently we provide training and consultation related to a variety of conditions because informed teams make better decisions, resulting in better outcomes for families.
+We frequently provide training and consultation related to a variety of conditions because informed teams make better decisions, resulting in better outcomes for families.

 Meet our Team